Horpey/Datascience-eportfolio/README.md

 This e-portfolio is designed to:

 - Demonstrate my proficiency in data science methodologies, tools, and programming.
 - Reflect on my progress and skill development throughout the MSc program.
 - Showcase projects that combine my expertise in software engineering with data science techniques.

 ## Sections

 - **Projects**: Detailed documentation of significant course-related projects.
--   **Artifacts**: Key assignments and academic works completed during the program.
+- **Artefacts**: Key assignments and academic works completed during the program.
 - **About Me**: Information on my professional background.

 ## Technologies

 - **Framework**: [Nuxt.js](https://nuxt.com) - for a dynamic, server-rendered portfolio.
 - **Styling**: [Tailwind CSS](https://tailwindcss.com) - for a sleek, responsive design.